 Write like you’re talking to a friend.
 Your voice naturally shines through when you’re authentic, and readers will connect with the real you.
 The key is to trust yourself and not worry about sounding like someone else.
 Your unique perspective is what makes your writing interesting.
 The Teddy Daniels Operation Blackout game is an excellent example of being authentic in storytelling.
 The game’s unique style of humor and dialogue makes it stand out among other games in the genre.

-Read, but Don’t Imitate
+Read, But Don’t Imitate

 Reading is one of the best ways to improve your writing.
 It exposes you to different voices, styles, and genres.
 But here’s the catch—don’t imitate.
 It’s tempting to write like your favorite author, especially if their work is super successful, but that won’t help you find your own voice.
 Instead, focus on what you enjoy about their writing.
 Is it the way they build tension?
 Their character development?
 Please take note of those techniques, but put your own spin on them.
 Use reading as a tool to enhance your voice, not copy someone else’s.